Air Force Recruiting Service, headquartered at Joint Base San Antonio-Randolph, Texas, is a key component of Air Education and Training Command.

 In Fiscal 2021, AFRS began supporting the Space Force in finding America’s best and brightest to become future Guardians with a goal to recruit more than 300 enlisted positions.

-For information about enlisted, officer and healthcare professional job opportunities, contact a local Air Force recruiter.
-Recruiter contact information is available by calling 1-800-423-USAF (8723) or by visiting the Recruiter Locator link on the official Air Force recruiting website at www.airforce.com and on the official Air Force recruiting Facebook page at www.facebook.com/USAirForceRecruiting.
+For information about Air Force enlisted, officer and healthcare professional job opportunities, contact a local Air Force recruiter by visiting the Recruiter Locator link on the official Air Force recruiting website at www.airforce.com or call 1-800-423-USAF (8723).
+For information about U.S. Space Force careers, visit www.spaceforce.com.

 AFRS Public Affairs